ombhilare999/GSoC-2021/Blogs/Getting_BBB_Ready_for_BeagleWire.md

 ## 1) Flashing BeagleWire With New Image

-- First of all download this image for beagleboard site: [AM3358 Debian 10.3 2020-04-06 4GB SD IoT](https://debian.beagleboard.org/images/bone-debian-10.3-iot-armhf-2020-04-06-4gb.img.xz)
+- First of all download this image from beagleboard site: [AM3358 Debian 10.3 2020-04-06 4GB SD IoT](https://debian.beagleboard.org/images/bone-debian-10.3-iot-armhf-2020-04-06-4gb.img.xz)
-- Find the micro-SD Card device (for example, mine is sdd).
-Type the following:
-    > mount
+- Mount the sdcard
 - Decompress the .xz file
     > xz -d BBB*.xz
 - This gives you the image file: BBB*.img.
 Write the image to the memory card
     > sudo dd if=./BBB*.img of=/dev/sdX

 ### Flashing eMMC:
 - To set up the standalone microSD image to automatically flash the eMMC on powerup.
-Login as debian (password = temppwd) and edit /boot/uEnv.txt with nano (sudo nano /boot/uEnv.txt) or your preferred editor.
+Login as debian (password = temppwd) and edit /boot/uEnv.txt `sudo nano /boot/uEnv.txt`
 - In /boot/uEnv.txt:
 ```
 ##enable BBB: eMMC Flasher: